CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-12.md

 ## Review

 In this lab, you:

-- Onboarded the Windows Server to Microsoft Defender for Endpoint using the local script deployment method.
+- Onboarded a Windows Server to **Microsoft Defender for Endpoint** using the local script method.
-- Promoted the server to a domain controller with Active Directory Domain Services.
+- Promoted the server to a **domain controller** with Active Directory Domain Services.
-- Installed the Microsoft Defender for Identity sensor using the downloaded installer and access key.
+- Installed the **Defender for Identity sensor** using the downloaded installer and access key.
-- Verified that the sensor status changed to **Running** in the Defender for Identity portal.
+- Verified that the sensor status showed **Running** in the Defender for Identity portal.

 ## You have successfully completed the lab.
 Click on Next to Continue